 I’ve written some open source software in my free time.
 In some cases I even maintain them!
 Shocking, I know.

 Pytaku is a web-based manga reader that’s designed to be as self-host-friendly as possible.
-It’s an experiment to see how far I can get with a simpler toolset: basically just flask and sqlite (will most likely add mithril js into the mix soon).
-Still figuring stuff out as I go.
+It’s an experiment to see how far I can get with a simpler toolset: basically just flask, sqlite and mithril.js for the frontend.
+There are still many rough spots but that’s enough for my daily use, so it’s currently in maintenance mode.

 An animated wallpaper for KDE Plasma